magento/devdocs/guides/v2.2/cloud/welcome/discover-workflow.md

 Now you need to get these settings into your code.
 We have a helpful command to do this, keep reading.

 ### Generate configuration management files {#config-management}
 If you are familiar with Magento, you may be concerned about how to get your configuration settings from your database in development to Staging and Production.
-Previously, you had to copy down on paper or a file all of your configuration settings to enter them manually in another environment.
+Previously, you had to copy down on paper or Excel all of your configuration settings to enter them manually in another environment.
 Or you may have dumped your database and push that data to another environment.

 {{site.data.var.ece}} provides a set of two [Configuration Management]({{ page.baseurl }}cloud/live/sens-data-over.html) commands that export configuration settings from your environment into a file.
-These commands are only available for **{{site.data.var.ece}} 2.1.4 and later** (not 2.2).
+These commands are only available for **{{site.data.var.ece}} 2.2 and later**.

-* `php bin/magento magento-cloud:scd-dump`: Recommended.
+* `php vendor/bin/m2-ece-scd-dump`: **Recommended**.
 Exports only the configuration settings you have entered or modified from defaults into a configuration file.
 * `php bin/magento app:config:dump`: Exports every configuration setting, including modified and default, into a configuration file.

-The generated file is located in `app/etc/`:
+The generated file is `app/etc/config.php`.

-* For 2.1.4 and later: `config.local.php`
-* For 2.2 and later: `config.php`

 You will generate the file in the Integration environment where you configured Magento.
 We walk you through the process of generating the file, adding it to your Git branch, and deploying it.